Cross-Framework Mapping

 What are the compliance gaps when mapping Protective Security Policy Framework (PSPF) Release 2024 to ICMM Mining Principles (2024 Update)?

-80 Protective Security Policy Framework (PSPF) Release 2024 controls have no direct equivalent in ICMM Mining Principles (2024 Update).
-The highest concentration of gaps is in Information Security with 30 unmapped controls.
+4 Protective Security Policy Framework (PSPF) Release 2024 controls have no direct equivalent in ICMM Mining Principles (2024 Update).
+The highest concentration of gaps is in Incident Response with 1 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between Protective Security Policy Framework (PSPF) Release 2024 and ICMM Mining Principles (2024 Update)?

-The domain with the highest gap count is Information Security (30 gaps).
+The domain with the highest gap count is Incident Response (1 gaps).
 Export the full domain-by-domain gap breakdown via the Professional tier to generate a prioritised remediation roadmap.

 This platform provides educational compliance tools, not legal, regulatory, or professional compliance advice.
 Cross-framework mappings are AI-assisted interpretations and do not reproduce or replace official standards.
 Framework names and trademarks belong to their respective owners.
 Consult qualified professionals for your specific compliance requirements.
 See our Terms of Service.